Editorial policy + rate card

 Zero sponsored relationships.
 SupplierSpy has not accepted money from any supplier, platform, or adjacent vendor at any point in its operating history.
 The leaderboard today is 100% editorially determined from public signals.
 If that ever changes, this page flips first and every affected page gets the chip above the fold.

-Commercial inquiries go to hello@supplierspy.com with the word sponsorship in the subject.
-Please read the two lists above first — if you are asking for anything in the "will never" column, the answer is already no and a polite one-line reply is all you will get.
+Write hello@supplierspy.com with "sponsorship" in the subject.
+We reply within one business day.
+Please read the "will never" list above first — if you are asking for anything in that column, the answer is already no and a polite one-line reply is all you will get.